itplr-kosit/xrechnung-schematron/README.md

-# xrechnung-artefacts
+# XRechnung Schematron
-Technical artefacts for the German CIUS (XRechnung) for EN16931
+Technical implementation of the German CIUS (XRechnung) for EN16931:2017 as Schematron Rules for XML validation.